The Great American Mousical

 Mr. Walton, who drew the illustrations for the book, has spent much of his life designing costumes and sets for plays and movies, so he added his own knowledge to his drawings.

-Availability: Unfortunately, this wonderful book is out of print, but you can still get it through used book sellers online.
+Availability: Unfortunately, this wonderful book is out of print in paperback, but you might be able to get it in hardcover, and you can still get it through used book sellers online.
 Maybe if enough people wrote to the publisher, the publisher would realize that they need to bring this book back into print!